 - They are creative and establish new visions for how to accomplish goals.

-The second key result was that the dimensions of charisma are largely independent of the Big Five personality dimensions.
+The second key result was that the dimensions of charisma appeared to be largely independent of the Big Five personality dimensions.
 There is a reasonable correlation between extraversion and charisma.
 Unsurprisingly, charismatic people are good in social situations.
-But, there were at best small correlations with the other aspects of the Big Five.
+But there were, at best, small correlations with the other aspects of the Big Five.